Gundam: Battle Assault

-Gundam: The Battle Master, later known as Battle Assault, is a series of fighting games released for the PlayStation, PlayStation 2 and Game Boy Advance.
-The series features mobile suits from several eras of the Gundam metaverse and some non-traditional fighting game elements.
+Gundam: The Battle Master (ガンダム・ザ・バトルマスター), later known as Battle Assault, is a series of fighting games released for the PlayStation, PlayStation 2 and Game Boy Advance.
+The series features mobile suits from several eras of the Gundam franchise and some non-traditional fighting game elements.
 Every entry was developed by Bandai in co-operation with Japanese developer Natsume, who also made the 1996 Shin Kidō Senki Gundam Wing: Endless Duel.

 Gundam: The Battle Master

 Overview

 Gundam: The Battle Master is the first game in the series, released for the PlayStation in 1997.
 Even this first game features the large multi-jointed sprites and 2-screen-high stages that the rest of the series would follow on.
 The game would also feature its own unique pilots that are exclusive to this game, replacing the regular pilots that are often associated with each mobile suit in the franchise.
 It includes the following mobile suits from the Universal Century era: